eepsmedia/ping-pong-bounce/README.md

 The preprint of this paper (*Infinite Serice Bounce.pdf*) is on the top level.

-Be sure to check out the wiki: https://github.com/eepsmedia/ping-pong-bounce/wiki
+For advice, extension, data, downloads, etc., check out the wiki: https://github.com/eepsmedia/ping-pong-bounce/wiki